Pointcept/Pointcept/README.md

 - **MinkowskiEngine**

-The MinkowskiEngine version `SparseUNet` in the codebase was modified from original MinkowskiEngine repo, and example running script is as follows:
+The MinkowskiEngine version `SparseUNet` in the codebase was modified from the original MinkowskiEngine repo, and example running scripts are as follows:
 1. Install MinkowskiEngine, refer https://github.com/NVIDIA/MinkowskiEngine
 2. Training with the following example scripts:
 ```bash